L0v3P01s0n/sleepwalk-phosh/README.md

 ## Important

 Change the variable "USERNAME=" at the top of sleepwalk to your own user's name so that the notification feedback works.
-If you plan on using modem-reset, also change the PINCODE variable at the top of the modem-reset script to match yours.
+For modem-reset, also change the PINCODE variable at the top of the modem-reset script to match yours.

 ## About the keyboard case